 As a second scenario, assume that the level of domestic savings rises, while the level of domestic investment and public savings remain unchanged.
 In this case, the trade deficit would decline.
 As domestic savings rises, there would be less need for foreign financial capital to meet investment needs.
 For this reason, a policy proposal often made for reducing the U.S. trade deficit is to increase private saving—although exactly how to increase the overall rate of saving has proven controversial.

 As a third scenario, imagine that the government budget deficit increased dramatically, while domestic investment and private savings remained unchanged.
 This scenario occurred in the U.S. economy in the mid-1980s.
 The federal budget deficit increased from $79 billion in 1981 to $221 billion in 1986—an increase in the demand for financial capital of $142 billion.
-The current account balance collapsed from a surplus of $5 billion in 1981 to a deficit of $147 million in 1986—an increase in the supply of financial capital from abroad of $152 billion.
-The two numbers do not match exactly, since in the real world, private savings and investment did not remain fixed.
-The connection at that time is clear: a sharp increase in government borrowing increased the U.S. economy’s demand for financial capital, and that increase was primarily supplied by foreign investors through the trade deficit.
+The current account balance collapsed from a surplus of $5 billion in 1981 to a deficit of $147 billion in 1986—an increase in the supply of financial capital from abroad of $152 billion.
+The connection at that time is clear: a sharp increase in government borrowing increased the U.S. economy’s demand for financial capital, and foreign investors through the trade deficit primarily supplied that increase.
 The following Work It Out feature walks you through a scenario in which private domestic savings has to rise by a certain amount to reduce a trade deficit.

 Solving Problems with the Saving and Investment Identity